What is RMO in Hospital?

 Additionally, they are responsible for improving patients’ clinical KPIs; reviewing and updating the patient’s prescriptions based on their response to the drugs and course of treatment regularly; and with every new therapy introduced by hospitals, RMOs are frequently tasked with promoting them among patients and doctors so that faster or better results can be achieved.

-Patiala Heart Insititute is the leading multispecialty hospital in Patiala, providing world-class medical care to its patients.
+Patiala Heart Institute is the leading multispecialty hospital in Patiala, providing world-class medical care to its patients.
 Our resident medical officers are available around the clock to handle all emergency cases.
 Get in touch with us in case of any medical emergency.